membrane/api-gateway/cli/examples/router/validation/soap-Proxy/README.txt

 Execute the following steps:

-1. Go to examples/validation/soap-Proxy .
+1. Go to examples/validation/soap-Proxy

-2. Start "router.bat" or "router.sh".
+2. Start router.bat or router.sh

 3. Navigate into the soap-Proxy folder and run the following command on the console.
 Observe a successful response.